 - Olive Oil

 - Ice Cold Water

 Making a cornmeal crust is very similar to making a regular pie crust with just a few other ingredients.

 Use chilled butter in small tablespoon pieces.
-Using your hands you’ll want to make a course meal with some small pea size or pebble sized pieces.
+Using your hands you’ll want to make a coarse meal with some small pea-size or pebble-sized pieces.
 You can also use a pastry blender to cut in the butter.

-Next you’ll add the olive oil and mix in with wooden spoon.
+Next, you’ll add the olive oil and mix in with a wooden spoon.

 Lastly adding the ice water one tablespoon at a time to get the dough until just combined.
 There might be some pieces with flour mixture not totally wet which is fine.
 It will totally blend when rolled out after chilling, you don’t want to over mix it or the dough will get tough.

 Chill for an hour after wrapping in plastic so the smells from your fridge don’t flavor the dough before rolling it out.

 Roll out parchment paper then top with a dusting of additional cornmeal so the dough doesn’t stick to the paper.
 Rolling the dough to 1/4″ thickness is just the right thickness for the perfect crunchy yet still tender bite! ** learn from my trial and error of forgetting to dust the paper… it becomes a sticky mess to get the rolled out dough if you don’t do this step!